-Delhi, India: Taxi, Taxi!
+Delhi, India: Taxi!
+Taxi!
+Taxi!

 The simple yet thought-provoking exhibits that detailed Gandhi's final days really hit home that India had then lost its most influential person of the time, as Mahatma worked alongside the British to peacefully push independence for India from the British.
 I noticed that Gandhi didn't stand as a negative feature, he simply wanted what the Indian people wanted after the British Raj had lasted for over 89 years till India gained independence in 1947.
 A colourful series of puppet scenes showed the life events of Mahatma Gandhi's youth and through his other monumental life events that shaped his life, snippets of the British Raj cropped up and it was clear during Gandhi's time in South Africa had shown him that the British worked a certain way in their other Colonial outposts.
 Upon my exiting of Gandhi's House I felt calm and collected, the whole experience was so chilled and levelling I felt good.
 With Raj Ghat being closed that morning, the afternoon's offerings made up for that, DEL!
 All truth, I felt inspired and at peace.